-I call it ‘The Robot’: Why I chose the Wink Hub to run my smart apartment
+I call it ‘The Robot’: Why I chose the Wink Hub 2 to run my smart apartment

 While the smart-home market is becoming more crowded, in some ways there are fewer solid options for home automation hubs.
 Nest bricked the Revolv, and Staples discontinued the Connect.
 But there are still quite a few white boxes that want to control your home — and a few that come in different colors and shapes.
 There’s Iris by Lowe’s, for example, although the dealbreaker there is a $10-a-month fee for features others give away for free.

-If this were November of last year, we probably would’ve gone with SmartThings.
+We probably would go with SmartThings.
 Despite some issues, Samsung’s smart-home hub is one of the best choices around.
 That is to say, nothing is perfect and you take what you can get.
-But Wink just released its Hub 2, and a few reasons pushed us to go with that option instead.
+But there’s a few reasons Wink’s Hub 2 pushed us to go with that option instead.

 La voce to me